 - If you have applied directly to HEC you can choose to come to HEC campus or have a Skype interview.

-- If you have applied through SAI you will undergo the interview in one of the 70 centers worldwide
+- If you have applied through Join a School in France you will undergo the interview in one of the 70 centers worldwide.

 The interviews are generally conducted by a Director of the Grande Ecole with HEC professors or Alumni.